OHIF/Viewers/platform/docs/docs/userManuals/index.md

 ---
 sidebar_position: 2
-sidebar_label: Study list
+sidebar_label: Study List
 ---

-# Study list
+# Study List

 ## Overview
 The first page you will see when the viewer is loaded is the `Study List`.